Self-Affine Scaling of Earth's Islands: Discussion

 \section{Discussion}

 Statistical analysis of our newly constructed dataset of topographic profiles of Earth’s islands demonstrated fractal-like scaling behaviors in the distribution of the areas of islands and the relationships between the area and other geometric features.
 The distribution of areas, the volume-area relationship, and the discretized perimeter-area relationship appeared to roughly conform to power-law predictions arising from the theory of self-affine surfaces, while the predicted relationship between the area and the maximum height of islands extrapolated from one-dimensional fractional Brownian motion was a poor fit.
 There is significant variation in the estimates of the Hurst exponent $H$ of Earth’s surface from the four relationships examined, even among the three cases where the data roughly obeyed the general form of the predicted relationship.
 Specifically, estimates of the Hurst exponent (or the fractal dimension) of Earth’s surface depend on the selection of geometric features of islands from which the estimates are obtained.
 This indicates that the one-parameter family of fractional Brownian surfaces indexed by $H$ is too simple a model to capture the complex scaling phenomena we observe in the data.
 However, the ways in which the data differs from the idealized self-affine model could help inform our understanding of the geomorphological processes that shape Earth's landscapes.
 Our four estimates for the Hurst exponent are sorted according to the expected influence of wave erosion on the selected geometric feature in relation to area.
 The smoothest estimate, $H \sim 0.95$, was obtained when considering the discretized perimeters, i.e. shorelines, which are subject to intense erosion from moving water.
 Next is $H \sim 0.7$ when considering the areas alone, followed by $H \sim 0.6$ when considering the volume.
 Intuitively, if erosion wears away a thin layer of mass from an island at the coastline, this would result in a larger relative decrease in the area than the volume due to the respective dimensionalities, so the smoothing effect would be greater for the areas than for the volumes, though both of these quantities would be less affected by wave erosion than the perimeter.
 Lastly, we expect the peaks of islands to be unaffected by erosion at the coastline (though wind erosion and mass wasting could affect the maximum height), so the decrease in area results in more spiky islands, and indeed we find the roughest estimate $H \sim 0.3$ from looking at the maximum height normalized by area.
 We reiterate, however, that while this last estimate is the best fit value of $H$ when considering the one-dimensional formula for the maximum height-area relationship, the formula is a poor fit to the data for all $H$.
+It is unclear at the moment how exactly these inconsistencies in $H$ across scaling laws may be related to scale-dependent deviations within individual scaling laws, such as the curvature observed in the complementary cumulative distribution function of island areas (Figure 2 (i)).